ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

 > Note that this feature is safe to enable globally.
 The implementation is written to check for this capability in each client, and to back off to cookies.
 > The default configuration generates encrypted assertions that a large percentage of non-Shibboleth SPs are going to be unable to decrypt, resulting a wide variety of failures and error messages.
 Some old Shibboleth SPs or software running on old Operating Systems will also fail to work.

-If you don't change anything, the IdP stores data in a browser session cookie or HTML local storage
+If you don't change anything, the IdP stores data in a browser session cookie or HTML local storage and encrypt his assertions with AES-GCM encryption algorithm.

+The IDEM Federation Operators collect a list of Service Providers that don't support the new default encryption algorithm and provide a solution [**here**](https://wiki.idem.garr.it/wiki/Idp4noGCMsps) (Italian only).

 See the configuration files and the Shibboleth documentation for details.